Triple-Point/MuzillaML/README.md

     51815,61121,2
     51815,882847,2

+There are approx. 400k users, 500k artists, and 60M entries.

+This format makes it trivial to read into a Sparce COO Matrix.

 ### Alternative datasets

 - The Audioscrobbler data set contains profiles for users and a play count of artists that each user listens to.